-UNIVERSITY OF VERMONT ACKNOWLEDGMENT OF RECEIPT OF NOTICE OF PRIVACY PRACTICES
+UNIVERSITY OF VERMONT ACKNOWLEDGMENT OF RECEIPT OF NOTICE

-Patient Printed Name Date of Birth that this docu ument provides an explanation of the ent's Notice of Privacy Practices.
-I understand e ways in which my health information may t and of my rights with respect to my health provided with the opportunity to disortion of my health information. scuss any concerns I may have regarding Patient/Legal Representative Signature Date If someone other than the patient is signing on I pehalf of the patient: Legal Represe ntative Printed Name Relationship DO NOT WRITE BE LOW THIS LINE TO BE COMPLETED BY DESIGNATED CLINIC STAFF PERSON IF FORM IS NOT SIGNED 2.
-Briefly d e patient provided with a copy of the lescribe the efforts made to obtain t ice of Privacy Practices and check all he patient's acknowledgement of receipt of P Patient/Legal Representative refu used to sign.
-There was an emergency situatio patient's/legal representative's a • Other (describe): - July 2015
+OF PRIVACY PRACTICES

+Patient Printed Name

+I have received a copy of The University of Vermont's Notice of Privacy Practices.
+I understand that this document provides an explanation of the ways in which my health information may be used or disclosed by the University of Vermont and of my rights with respect to my health information.

+I have been provided with the opportunity to discuss any concerns I may have regarding the privacy of my health information.

+Patient/Legal Representative Signature

+If someone other than the patient is signing on behalf of the patient:

+Legal Representative Printed Name

+DO NOT WRITE BELOW THIS LINE

+TO BE COMPLETED BY Y DESIGNATED CLINIC STAFF PERSON IF FOI RM IS NOT SIGNED

+- 1. Was the patient provided with a copy of the Notice of Privacy Practices?
+A YES AND - Briefly describe the efforts made to obtain the patient's acknowledgement of receipt of the Notice of Privacy Practices and check all that apply: - Patient/Legal Representative refused to sign. - There was an emergency situation that prevented the patient's/legal representative's ability to acknowledge receipt. - Other (describe):

+July 2015

+Relationship

+Date of Birth